Agentic AI, Self-Hosted

 One Assistant.
 Every Job Function.

-Same engine, same tools, same audit trail — tailored to the person asking.
-Nineteen real conversations, one product.
+Same engine, same tools, same audit trail — sharpened to the person asking.
+Nineteen real conversations.
+One product.

 Click any thumbnail to enlarge.

-An LLM in a chat window can summarize a doc and draft a paragraph.
-That's where most "AI" stops.
-Here's what changes when the AI can actually do the work — with the governance enterprise teams require.
+An LLM in a chat window summarizes a doc and drafts a paragraph.
+That's where most "AI" quits — because it was bolted onto a config-era core that has no idea what your automation is doing.
+You can't bolt on a center.
+Here's what happens when the AI is the architecture and does the actual work — with the governance enterprise teams demand.

 From Q&A to Action

-Before: "Hey ChatGPT, what jobs failed last night?" answered with a polite reminder that it doesn't have access to your data.
+Before: "Hey ChatGPT, what jobs failed last night?" — and a polite reminder that it can't see your data.

 From Open Permissions to Bound by RBAC

-Before: a "do-anything" agent that authenticates as a service account with broad credentials, opaque to your audit trail.
+Before: a "do-anything" agent that logs in as a service account with broad credentials, invisible to your audit trail.

 From Code-Only to Every Surface

-Before: the AI agent lives behind a developer-only API.
-Business teams open tickets and wait for engineering to translate.
+Before: the agent hides behind a developer-only API.
+Business teams file tickets and wait for engineering to translate.

-After: the same agent works from the web UI, the InTouch PWA, the InTouch Android app, and the REST API — carrying the same multi-turn conversation across surfaces, available to everyone with a publisher login.
+After: the same agent works from the web UI, the InTouch PWA, the InTouch Android app, and the REST API — one multi-turn conversation across every surface, open to anyone with a publisher login.

 What the Assistant Actually Does